For Immediate Release:

 Thompson Dorfman Sweatman LLP

-With Manitoba roots that run more than 130 years deep, Thompson Dorfman Sweatman LLP (TDS) has long been recognized as a leading full-service law firm dedicated to serving clients and delivering high quality work through teamwork, industry knowledge and collaboration.
+With Manitoba roots that run more than 130 years deep, Thompson Dorfman Sweatman LLP (TDS) has long been recognized as a leading full-service law firm dedicated to serving clients and delivering high quality work.

 DISCLAIMER: This article is presented for informational purposes only.
 The content does not constitute legal advice or solicitation and does not create a solicitor client relationship.
 The views expressed are solely the authors’ and should not be attributed to any other party, including Thompson Dorfman Sweatman LLP (TDS), its affiliate companies or its clients.
 The authors make no guarantees regarding the accuracy or adequacy of the information contained herein or linked to via this article.
 The authors are not able to provide free legal advice.
 If you are seeking advice on specific matters, please contact Keith LaBossiere, CEO & Managing Partner at email@example.com, or 204.934.2587.
 Please be aware that any unsolicited information sent to the author(s) cannot be considered to be solicitor-client privileged.